 Tel: +44 (0)1772 892569

 Ian joined the University in September 2014.
 Prior to his appointment Ian was the County Secretary and Solicitor at Lancashire County Council.
 In addition to being the Chief Legal and Governance Adviser to the County Council Ian also played a major role in creating and supporting a wide range of partnerships and joint ventures including a number of limited companies such as the Lancashire Economic Partnership, Lancashire County Enterprise Limited and Marketing Lancashire.
 Ian is Secretary and Legal Advisor to the University Board and Company Secretary to the majority of the University’s subsidiary companies.
 He also heads up a significantly enhanced Legal and Governance team and is a member of the University’s Executive Management Team.

 Ian is Secretary of the University Board and its Committees and Secretary of the University’s various subsidiary Companies.

-Ian is a Member of the Executive Team and the Senior Leadership Team.
+Ian is a Member of the Senior Executive Team.